YoavBenTal/FMR-Simulation-Smit-and-Beldjers-with-STT/README.md

 - `miu0 = 4π·10⁻⁷ H/m` (SI).
 - `Ms` in **A/m**, fields in **Tesla**.
 - Current density `Jc_ac` in **A/m²**; Oersted fields computed in **Tesla**.

----

-## Testing
-- Add a tiny synthetic spectrum generator (future) and compare recovered `[ΔH, Hres]` from `fit_func_STFMR` against ground truth.
-- Use “no anisotropy, no STT” as a baseline unit test — should yield purely symmetric lineshape.

----

-## Contributing
-1. Open an issue describing the feature/bug.
-2. Fork → branch → PR with a focused change.
-3. Include a small example and update this README if the public API changes.

----

-## License
-MIT (or your preferred license).

----

 *Last updated: 2025-08-31*